Tai Ping Carpets: Sustainability

 from the American National Standards Institute ANSI, as well as LEED (Leadership in Energy and Environmental Design) certification.
 Internally, Tai Ping has implemented Tai Ping Towards Sustainability, (TPTS), a program dedicated to sustainable practices and achievements.

+Tai Ping holds certifications including ISO 9001, ISO 14001, and ISO 45001, as well as Green Label Plus (GLP+) certification from the Carpet and Rug Institute for indoor air quality.

+Awards and recognition

+The company has received award such as the Vogue Living Design Awards, and Blue Wake Awards.